treytencarey/GraphTheory/README.md

 To reproduce this development environment, simply download the engine from the Download tab (Windows-only), clone this repository, and upload the files in the downloaded repository to the Hello secure server.

 # Demo Video
-Click this image to watch this program in action:
+Click this image to watch this program in action:<br/>
 [![Open in YouTube](https://i9.ytimg.com/vi/UOHKelWLiAU/mqdefault.jpg?time=1587928459671&sqp=CIi5l_UF&rs=AOn4CLCmaeaoxB4ssRHe4VKJAwnWSGDuvw)](https://youtu.be/UOHKelWLiAU)

 # Folder Structure